 RMC 3500 Mechanical Alkaline Battery Processing

 The RMC 3500 (3rd generation) was specifically designed to recycle alkaline batteries.
 Our process produces 100% yield of all the battery components.
-Recycled products are sold locally without the addition of additives or further refinement.
+Recycled products are sold locally without additives or further refinement.

 Materials Consumed Locally

 All recovered materials are consumed within a few hundred miles of the RMC processing facility, limiting green house gas emissions associated with transportation.

 The RMC 3500 operates under negative pressure reclaiming the chlorine, ammonia and mercury vapours.
 Our process to recycle alkaline batteries creates negligible green house gas emissions.

 Our process occupies a minimal physical footprint and draws minimal amounts of resources and energy to operate, therefore optimizing environmental performance while minimizing our carbon footprint.

 Zinc, manganese and potassium are all natural earth elements and are necessary for life.
 Each of these elements plays a key role in promoting healthy plant growth and is found naturally in the soil and used in commercial fertilizers.

 100% of the zinc, manganese and potassium is recovered and used as a premium micro-nutrient to grow corn - an originally intended application.

 The use of RMC micro-nutrients increases corn yields by 20 bushels per acre.
 This is important considering the world's growing population.